KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 ## The Jindosh Riddle Formula

+### Variables

 The first thing to consider is how we represent the variables in the Jindosh Riddle.
-We know that there are five seats at the table, and that each seat will have one property from the following categories:
+We know that there are five seats at the table, and that each seat will have one item from the following categories:

 - A person
 - A city of residence